StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Collections/ReactiveArray.md

     - `OnStateChanged` is triggered once at the end.

-- `void Replace(IEnumerable<T> newItems)`
+- `void Populate(IEnumerable<T> newItems)`
-  Replaces all elements with the values from `newItems`.
+  Updates the array elements with the values from `newItems`.
-    - Must match the array length.
+  - Any existing elements that differ from the new values are replaced and `OnItemChanged` is fired for each updated element.
-    - Throws `ArgumentNullException` if `newItems` is null.
+  - If `newItems` has fewer elements than the array length, the remaining elements are cleared (set to default) and `OnItemDeleted` is fired for each cleared element.
-    - Throws `ArgumentException` if lengths do not match.
+  - If `newItems` has more elements than the array length, an `ArgumentException` is thrown.
-    - `OnItemChanged` is fired for each changed element.
+  - Throws `ArgumentNullException` if `newItems` is `null`.
   - `OnStateChanged` is fired once at the end.

 - `void Fill(T value)`